 Employees are entitled to receive workers’ compensation benefits if they are injured on the job.
 An employer is required to provide workers’ compensation to any injured worker regardless of the circumstances, if the injury was incurred while on the job.
 As with everything, of course there are some exceptions, but with respect to workers’ compensation in Georgia, the limitations are quite narrow – aside from injuries that occur exclusively as the result of an employee’s willful misconduct, the employer is required to comply and provide the workers’ compensation benefits.

-For Your Workers’ Compensation Questions, Contact Bader Law Firm, LLC
+For Your Workers’ Compensation Questions, Contact Bader Scott Injury Lawyers

 When you or a loved one have been injured on the job, you need answers – and you need them now.
-Contact the knowledgeable Atlanta workers’ compensation attorneys at Bader Law Firm, LLC to schedule an appointment to sit down with us to discuss your case.
+Contact the knowledgeable Atlanta workers’ compensation attorneys at Bader Scott Injury Lawyers to schedule an appointment to sit down with us to discuss your case.
 We have the experience with all types of workplace injury matters to answer all your questions and help you get started with your case.
 Contact us to get started – schedule your consultation online today.